Federal Identity Program: Components

 There are two basic components of the Federal Identity Program: the Canada wordmark and the corporate signature with one of the two national symbols and a bilingual title, all of which are rendered consistently.

-Official and signage colours, including the national colours of Canada, are specified in technical specification T-145 as hexadecimal triplets, RGB values, CMYK colors, and Pantone Color Matching System numbers.
+Official and signage colours, including the national colours of Canada, are specified in the design standard as RGB values, CMYK colors, and Pantone Color Matching System numbers.

 Canada wordmark

 The Canada wordmark is mandatory on virtually all of the applications mentioned above.
-Established in 1972, the Canada wordmark is essentially a logo for the government of Canada: it consists of the word "Canada" written in a serif font, a modified version of Baskerville, with a Canadian flag over the final 'a'.
+The Canada wordmark was first designed by Jim Donahue in 1965 and established in 1972 as the logo for the government of Canada.
+It consists of the word "Canada" written in a modified version of Baskerville with a Canadian flag over the final 'a'.
 In a 1999 study commissioned by the federal government, 77% of respondents remembered seeing the Canada wordmark at some point in the past.
 Television viewers may be familiar with the logo from seeing it in the credits of Canadian television programs, where it is used to indicate government funding or tax credits.